Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Check out other plugins developed by Really Simple Plugins: [Complianz - GDPR/CCPA Cookie Consent](https://wordpress.org/plugins/complianz-gdpr/), [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/) & [ZIP Recipes](https://wordpress.org/plugins/zip-recipes/).

 [Contact](https://complianz.io/support/) us if you have any questions, issues, or suggestions.
-Complianz | Terms & conditions is developed by [Complianz B.V.](https://complianz.io).
+Complianz | Terms & Conditions is developed by [Complianz B.V.](https://complianz.io).

 = Installation =
 * Go to “plugins” in your Wordpress Dashboard, and click “add new”
 * Upload the downloaded .zip file and activate the plugin
-* Navigate to Tools -> Terms & conditions and follow the instructions
+* Navigate to Tools -> Terms & Conditions and follow the instructions
-* If you have Complianz GDPR/CCPA Cookie Consent installed.
-Please visit Complianz -> Terms & conditions.
+* If you already have Complianz GDPR/CCPA Cookie Consent installed: Please visit Complianz -> Terms & conditions.

 IMPORTANT!
-Complianz | Terms & conditions can help you meet compliance requirements, but you as the user must nonetheless ensure that you have all the necessary configurations in place.
+Complianz | Terms & Conditions can help you meet compliance requirements, but you as the user must nonetheless ensure that you have all the necessary configurations in place.

 == Frequently Asked Questions ==
 = Knowledgebase =
-Complianz maintains a continuously growing knowledgebase on privacy and legal matters on [complianz.io](https://complianz.io) = Can I translate the Terms & conditions? =
+Complianz maintains a continuously growing knowledgebase on privacy and legal matters on [complianz.io](https://complianz.io) = Can I translate the Terms & Conditions? =
-The documents are fully translatable, but come standard in many languages.
-The document will default to your WordPress language, for multiple languages you can use WPML, Polylang and other translation plugins.
+The pages are fully translatable, but come standard in many languages.
+The Terms & Conditions will default to your WordPress language.
+For multiple languages you can use WPML, Polylang and other translation plugins.
 To translate directly to your language, help us out as an editor or translate locally with Loco Translate for example.
-= Can I edit the Terms & conditions? =
+= Can I edit the Terms & Conditions? =
 You can always go back to the wizard to adjust your configuration.
 You can also edit the text by unsynching with the wizard in the right colum of Gutenberg or Classic Editor.
-= Can I style the Terms & conditions? =
+= Can I style the Terms & Conditions? =
-The Terms & conditions have their own CSS classes, but by default will be styled by your theme's settings.
+The Terms & Conditions have their own CSS classes, but by default will be styled by your theme's settings.

 == Change log ==
 = 1.0.0 =
-* New: Terms & conditions generator for WordPress.
+* New: Terms & Conditions generator for WordPress.

 == Upgrade notice ==
 * Please create a back-up before updating.

 == Screenshots ==
 1. The wizard.
-Generate your document with the wizard from Complianz.
+Generate your Terms & Conditions with the wizard from Complianz.